Help & Support

 Is my data sold to third parties?

 No. RangePulse does not sell, share, or monetize your personal health information.
-If you use the self-hosted version, your data never leaves your own server.
+If you use the self-hosted version, your health data never leaves your own server.

 Can I switch from Cloud to self-hosted (or vice versa)?